OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

           | reference = 5 (default)

-        <p>The space to calculate the worley noise in, defaults to reference space.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">The space to calculate the worley noise in, defaults to reference space.
 This parameter will only be used when layering two distinct glitter materials.</p>

     <h3>fallback_glitter_style_A_frequency</h3>